I Am A...

 This workshop is designed to showcase promising practices in creating courses for engineering and computing students that draw upon the extensive research to illuminate the causes of and potential remedies for the underrepresentation of women, people of color, and others in engineering and computing.
 We anticipate that future generations of engineers, scientists, other professionals, and anyone else will benefit from focusing on diversity during their academic studies, learning to think critically about their own cultural imprints, explicit and implicit biases and popular beliefs, and the value of diverse perspectives in building products, services, and high-functioning organizational structures, and act on that learning.

-We seek to begin to build a community of practice within higher education to share pedagogical strategies and results, and to continue to build, implement, test, and improve, to bring these kinds of curricular experiences to scale.
+We seek to begin to build a community of practice within higher education to share pedagogical strategies and results; to continue to build, implement, test, and improve these kinds of curricular experiences, and bring them to scale.

 We will provide short presentations about each of 4 courses at Stanford, U. Washington, U. Michigan, and Cal-Poly, addressing:

 1.What motivated the course's development/what problem/opportunity does it address?

 2. What are the learning objectives for the course?

 3. Who takes the course?
 Who teaches it?

 4. What outcomes/results we have observed/documented, etc.?

 5. Hits and misses: (What has been successful?
 What insights have we gained?
 Lessons learned?
 Obstacles along the way?
 Things we will do differently in the future?)